Red Cat Ramen: Main characters

 A black cat and the cheerful sous-chef at Red Cat Ramen.
 He is responsible for cooking side dishes, such as gyōza, and plating ramen.
 Sabu grew up as a stray in Chinatown before being scouted by Bunzo.
 As a result of his upbringing, he is very food-motivated.
-Outside of work, he is an avid gamer who is skilled enough to compete in online tournaments against human players.
+Outside of work, he is an avid PC gamer who is skilled enough to compete in online tournaments against human players.